relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/slack_enterprise_via_collect.md

 ### Data Format

-- This content will be displayed in the Relativity Short Message Format (RSMF) in the Relativity Viewer to provide reviewers with a native chat like review experience.
+- Slack content will be displayed in the Relativity Short Message Format (RSMF) in the Relativity Viewer to provide reviewers with a native chat like review experience.
+You can find more information on the Relativity Short Message Format [here](https://help.relativity.com/RelativityOne/Content/System_Guides/Relativity_Short_Message_Format/Relativity_Short_Message_Format.htm).

 ## Information captured